36 Things to do in Vienna (+ map) – Best places to visit

 Where to stay in Vienna?

-• Austria Trend Parkhotel – four-star hotel in traditional style right next to Schönbrunn Palace and Schönbrunn Zoo
+• Austria Trend Parkhotel – 4* hotel in traditional style right next to Schönbrunn Palace

-• Superbude Wien Prater – design hotel with excellent value for money just a short walk from Prater Park
+• Superbude Wien Prater – design hotel just a short walk from Prater Park

-• The Social Hub – Playful and modern accommodation suitable for couples and families with children, with full facilities a short walk from the Prater, some rooms with extra kitchenette
+• The Social Hub – fun accommodation a short walk from the Prater

-• Prizeotel – modern and cost-effective 3* hotel a few minutes from the main train station
+• Prizeotel – modern 3* hotel at a great price a few minutes from the main train station

 What to taste in Vienna?